syncrypt/client/docs/sign_chain.md

 ### Create Vault

 The genesis transaction for each vault.
 It is signed by the vault creator.
-The given public key is added to the trusted key list for this vault.
+The user's public key is added to the trusted key list for this vault.

 Signed contents: User public key